jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 ##Make stuff happen...
 ----
-To make something happen you have to set a function for a widget:
+To make something happen you have to set a function for a widget.
+appJar currenly supports four basic use cases:

+* `.set XXX ChangeFunction(title, function)` call a function when the widget changes
+* `.set XXX SubmitFunction(title, function)` call a function when the widget is submitted
+* `.set XXX OverFunction(title, functions)` call function(s) when the mouse enters/leaves the widget
+* `.set XXX DragFunction(title, functions)` call function(s) when the mouse is dragged in/out of the widget

+###Breakdown
+---

-* `.set XXX Function(title, function, key=None)`
+* `.set XXX ChangeFunction(title, function)` & `.set XXX SubmitFunction(title, function)`

+    These do similar things, so probably shouldn't both exist, but have evolved from a single `.set XXX Function()` which is now deprecated.

-    This binds a function to the named widget:
+    They bind a function to the named widget.

+    For `ChangeFunction`:

-    * For Scales, OptionBoxes, SpinBoxes, ListBoxes, RadioButtons & CheckButtons the function will be called each time the widget is changed.
+    * Scales, OptionBoxes, SpinBoxes, ListBoxes, RadioButtons & CheckBoxes, Entries & TextAreas, and Properties - the function will be called each time the widget is changed.
+    * Buttons, Labels & Images - it is not available.
+    * Other widgets - it will set the *command* property for the underlying tkinter widget; this may or may not do anything...

+    For `SubmitFunction`:

-    * For Entries it binds a function to the ```<Return>``` key, allowing the Entry to be *submitted*.
+    * Labels & Images - it binds a function to the ```<Left-Mouse-Button>```, making the widget clickable.
-    * For Buttons it binds a function to the ```<Return>``` key.
+    * Entries & Buttons - it binds a function to the ```<Return>``` key
-    * For Labels & Images it binds a function to the ```<Left-Mouse-Button>```, making the widget clickable.
-    * For other widgets, it will set the *command* property for the underlying tkinter widget.
+    * TextAreas - it's not available
+    * Other widgets - it does the same as `ChangeFunction`

 **Be careful** it's possible to generate a RuntimeError.
-If you've linked together two widgets, say a Scale and a SpinBox, and you want a change in one to cause an update in the other, you might inadvertantly end up stuck in a recursive loop, until the stack fills up.
-In this case, make sure you call the ```set XXX Function()```, setting ```callFunction``` as False.
+If you've got two widgets changing the same variable, say a Scale and a SpinBox, and you want a change in one widget to cause an update in the other, you might inadvertantly end up stuck in a recursive loop, until the [stack overflows](https://en.wikipedia.org/wiki/Stack_overflow).

+In this case, make sure you set the optional parameter ```callFunction = False``` when you  call the ```set XXX Function()``` of a widget.

 ```python
 from appJar import gui